Den Hulst: Location

 Den Hulst is located in the central north of the province of Overijssel.
-It is a built-up stretch along provincial motorway N377, itself called de Den Hulst where it traverses the locality.
+It is a built-up stretch along the provincial motorway N377, itself called de Den Hulst where it traverses the locality.
 The locality predates the motorway, which was constructed along the trajectory of the former Dedemsvaart canal (parts of which still exist).

-Immediately north of Den Hulst is the municipality of Staphorst, where the Staphorst woods are located nearby.
-Hulsterplas lake, dug south of the Dedemsvaart when the canal was filled in, is part of Den Hulst, as is the northern end of Burgemeester Backxlaan, the street that connects it with the historical core of Nieuwleusen.
+Immediately north of Den Hulst is the municipality of Staphorst, nearby to which are the Staphorst woods.
+Hulsterplas Lake, dug south of the Dedemsvaart when the canal was filled in, is part of Den Hulst, as is the northern end of Burgemeester Backxlaan, the street that connects it with the historical core of Nieuwleusen.
 West of Den Hulst, at the junction of the N377 and the A28 motorway, is De Lichtmis, the location of a historical sconce and today a hub of roadside facilities including a motel and restaurants.

 Early history and the Dedemsvaart

 References from the early 18th century make mention of "in Den Hulst, that is, at the Canal" and "at the Canal in the Oosterhulst".
 The canal in question is not the Dedemsvaart, which was started in 1809, but the earlier and smaller Beentjesgraven, a drainage channel a bit further north which still exists.
 The Oosterhulst is the present-day name for a stretch of the N377 motorway east of Den Hulst.

-In the first half of the 19th century the Dedemsvaart canal was constructed to transport peat on an east-west axis, from the moors in the eastern Netherlands to the more urban west, where the peat was burnt for fuel.
+In the first half of the 19th century the Dedemsvaart canal was constructed to transport peat on an east–west axis, from the moors in the eastern Netherlands to the more urban west, where the peat was burnt for fuel.
 The canal, which ran from Hasselt in the west to Gramsbergen in the east, had eight locks.
 Hamlets and towns grew up around the canal's locks and bridges.
 Den Hulst, which had twelve houses when the canal reached it, developed economic activity around the Dedemsvaart.
 Peat transporters who accompanied horse-drawn barges frequented cafés along the towpaths; Rijkman Wicherson's café in Den Hulst was one such establishment.

 The Dedemsvaart's patron, Willem Jan baron Van Dedem, wrote about his canal: